makerdao/governance-manual/governance/weekly-governance-cycle.md

 **Friday**

 - Every Friday, successful weekly polls are included in the Executive Vote.
 The Weekly Executive Vote has an expiration of one week.
-    - If there are no substantive changes to be made to the Maker Protocol the Governance Facilitators may choose to skip the weekly Executive Vote.
+    - Governance Facilitators may choose to skip the weekly Executive Vote if it doesn't introduce substantive or pressing changes to the Maker Protocol.